psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    by 1.4 opposite-spin and 0 same-spin contributions, with any singles carried along.

-.. psivar:: TD-fctl ROOT 0 -> ROOT m EXCITATION ENERGY TD-fctl ROOT 0 (h) -> ROOT m (i) EXCITATION ENERGY TD-fctl ROOT 0 -> ROOT m EXCITATION ENERGY - h TRANSITION
+.. psivar:: TD-fctl ROOT 0 -> ROOT n ELECTRIC TRANSITION DIPOLE MOMENT (VEL)

-   The excitation energy of a given method from ground state to root m.
+   The electric transition dipole moment [e a0] in velocity gauge, for the transition from the ground state to root *m*.
    DFT functional labeled if canonical.
-   Conventions for root indexing and whether h refers to transition or root irrep are as in :ref:`sec:psivarnotes`.

-.. psivar:: ADC ROOT 0 -> ROOT m ELECTRIC TRANSITION DIPOLE MOMENT (LEN) ADC ROOT 0 (h) -> ROOT m (i) ELECTRIC TRANSITION DIPOLE MOMENT (LEN) ADC ROOT 0 -> ROOT m ELECTRIC TRANSITION DIPOLE MOMENT (LEN) - h TRANSITION TD-fctl ROOT 0 -> ROOT m ELECTRIC TRANSITION DIPOLE MOMENT (LEN) TD-fctl ROOT 0 (h) -> ROOT m (i) ELECTRIC TRANSITION DIPOLE MOMENT (LEN) TD-fctl ROOT 0 -> ROOT m ELECTRIC TRANSITION DIPOLE MOMENT (LEN) - h TRANSITION TD-fctl ROOT 0 -> ROOT m ELECTRIC TRANSITION DIPOLE MOMENT (VEL) TD-fctl ROOT 0 (h) -> ROOT m (i) ELECTRIC TRANSITION DIPOLE MOMENT (VEL) TD-fctl ROOT 0 -> ROOT m ELECTRIC TRANSITION DIPOLE MOMENT (VEL) - h TRANSITION
+.. psivar:: TD-fctl ROOT 0 (IN h) -> ROOT n (IN i) ELECTRIC TRANSITION DIPOLE MOMENT (VEL)

-   The electric transition dipole moment in length or velocity gauge of named method from ground state to root m in h symmetry (if available).
+   The electric transition dipole moment [e a0] in velocity gauge, for the transition from the ground state, which is of irrep *h*, to root *n* within irrep *i*.
    DFT functional labeled if canonical.
-   Conventions for root indexing and whether h refers to transition or root irrep are as in :ref:`sec:psivarnotes`.

-.. psivar:: TD-fctl ROOT 0 -> ROOT m LEFT EIGENVECTOR ALPHA TD-fctl ROOT 0 (h) -> ROOT m (i) LEFT EIGENVECTOR ALPHA TD-fctl ROOT 0 -> ROOT m LEFT EIGENVECTOR ALPHA - h TRANSITION TD-fctl ROOT 0 -> ROOT m LEFT EIGENVECTOR BETA TD-fctl ROOT 0 (h) -> ROOT m (i) LEFT EIGENVECTOR BETA TD-fctl ROOT 0 -> ROOT m LEFT EIGENVECTOR BETA - h TRANSITION TD-fctl ROOT 0 -> ROOT m RIGHT EIGENVECTOR ALPHA TD-fctl ROOT 0 (h) -> ROOT m (i) RIGHT EIGENVECTOR ALPHA TD-fctl ROOT 0 -> ROOT m RIGHT EIGENVECTOR ALPHA - h TRANSITION TD-fctl ROOT 0 -> ROOT m RIGHT EIGENVECTOR BETA TD-fctl ROOT 0 (h) -> ROOT m (i) RIGHT EIGENVECTOR BETA TD-fctl ROOT 0 -> ROOT m RIGHT EIGENVECTOR BETA - h TRANSITION

-   The left and right alpha and beta spin eigenvectors of the named method from ground state to root m in h symmetry (if available).
+.. psivar:: TD-fctl ROOT 0 (h) -> ROOT n (i) ELECTRIC TRANSITION DIPOLE MOMENT (VEL)

+   The electric transition dipole moment [e a0] in velocity gauge, for the transition from the ground state, which is of irrep *h*, to root *n*, which is of irrep *i*.
    DFT functional labeled if canonical.
-   Conventions for root indexing and whether h refers to transition or root irrep are as in :ref:`sec:psivarnotes`.

-.. psivar:: TD-fctl ROOT 0 -> ROOT m MAGNETIC TRANSITION DIPOLE MOMENT TD-fctl ROOT 0 (h) -> ROOT m (i) MAGNETIC TRANSITION DIPOLE MOMENT TD-fctl ROOT 0 -> ROOT m MAGNETIC TRANSITION DIPOLE MOMENT - h TRANSITION
+.. psivar:: TD-fctl ROOT 0 -> ROOT n ELECTRIC TRANSITION DIPOLE MOMENT (VEL) - h TRANSITION

-   The magnetic transition dipole moment in length or velocity gauge of named method from ground state to root m in h symmetry (if available).
+   The electric transition dipole moment [e a0] in velocity gauge, for the transition from the ground state to root *n*, and the transition is of *h* symmetry.
    DFT functional labeled if canonical.
-   Conventions for root indexing and whether h refers to transition or root irrep are as in :ref:`sec:psivarnotes`.

-.. psivar:: ADC ROOT 0 -> ROOT m OSCILLATOR STRENGTH (LEN) ADC ROOT 0 (h) -> ROOT m (i) OSCILLATOR STRENGTH (LEN) ADC ROOT 0 -> ROOT m OSCILLATOR STRENGTH (LEN) - h TRANSITION ADC ROOT 0 -> ROOT m OSCILLATOR STRENGTH (VEL)
-   ADC ROOT 0 (h) -> ROOT m (i) OSCILLATOR STRENGTH (VEL) ADC ROOT 0 -> ROOT m OSCILLATOR STRENGTH (VEL) - h TRANSITION CCname ROOT n -> ROOT m OSCILLATOR STRENGTH (LEN) CCname ROOT n (h) -> ROOT m (i) OSCILLATOR STRENGTH (LEN) CCname ROOT n -> ROOT m OSCILLATOR STRENGTH (LEN) - h TRANSITION TD-fctl ROOT 0 -> ROOT m OSCILLATOR STRENGTH (LEN) TD-fctl ROOT 0 (h) -> ROOT m (i) OSCILLATOR STRENGTH (LEN) TD-fctl ROOT 0 -> ROOT m OSCILLATOR STRENGTH (LEN) - h TRANSITION TD-fctl ROOT 0 -> ROOT m OSCILLATOR STRENGTH (VEL) TD-fctl ROOT 0 (h) -> ROOT m (i) OSCILLATOR STRENGTH (VEL) TD-fctl ROOT 0 -> ROOT m OSCILLATOR STRENGTH (VEL) - h TRANSITION
+.. psivar:: TD-fctl ROOT 0 -> ROOT n MAGNETIC TRANSITION DIPOLE MOMENT

-   The oscillator strength in length or velocity gauge of named method from ground state to root m in h symmetry (if available).
+   The magnetic transition dipole moment, for the transition from the ground state to root *n*.
    DFT functional labeled if canonical.
-   Conventions for root indexing and whether h refers to transition or root irrep are as in :ref:`sec:psivarnotes`.

-.. psivar:: CCname ROOT n -> ROOT m ROTARY STRENGTH (LEN) CCname ROOT n (h) -> ROOT m (i) ROTARY STRENGTH (LEN) CCname ROOT n -> ROOT m ROTARY STRENGTH (LEN) - h TRANSITION CCname ROOT n -> ROOT m ROTARY STRENGTH (VEL) CCname ROOT n (h) -> ROOT m (i) ROTARY STRENGTH (VEL) CCname ROOT n -> ROOT m ROTARY STRENGTH (VEL) - h TRANSITION TD-fctl ROOT 0 -> ROOT m ROTARY STRENGTH (LEN) TD-fctl ROOT 0 (h) -> ROOT m (i) ROTARY STRENGTH (LEN) TD-fctl ROOT 0 -> ROOT m ROTARY STRENGTH (LEN) - h TRANSITION TD-fctl ROOT 0 -> ROOT m ROTARY STRENGTH (VEL) TD-fctl ROOT 0 (h) -> ROOT m (i) ROTARY STRENGTH (VEL) TD-fctl ROOT 0 -> ROOT m ROTARY STRENGTH (VEL) - h TRANSITION ADC ROOT 0 -> ROOT m ROTARY STRENGTH (VEL)
-   ADC ROOT 0 (h) -> ROOT m (i) ROTARY STRENGTH (VEL) ADC ROOT 0 -> ROOT m ROTARY STRENGTH (VEL) - h TRANSITION

-   The rotary strength in length or velocity gauge of named method from ground state to root m in h symmetry (if available).
+.. psivar:: TD-fctl ROOT 0 (IN h) -> ROOT n (IN i) MAGNETIC TRANSITION DIPOLE MOMENT

+   The magnetic transition dipole moment, for the transition from the ground state, which is of irrep *h*, to root *n* within irrep *i*.
    DFT functional labeled if canonical.

-   Conventions for root indexing and whether h refers to transition or root irrep are as in :ref:`sec:psivarnotes`.
+.. psivar:: TD-fctl ROOT 0 (h) -> ROOT n (i) MAGNETIC TRANSITION DIPOLE MOMENT

+   The magnetic transition dipole moment, for the transition from the ground state, which is of irrep *h*, to root *n*, which is of irrep *i*.
+   DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 -> ROOT n MAGNETIC TRANSITION DIPOLE MOMENT - h TRANSITION

+   The magnetic transition dipole moment, for the transition from the ground state to root *n*, and the transition is of *h* symmetry.
+   DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 -> ROOT n LEFT EIGENVECTOR ALPHA

+   The left alpha spin eigenvectors of the named method from ground state to root *n*.
+DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 (IN h) -> ROOT n (IN i) LEFT EIGENVECTOR ALPHA

+   The left alpha spin eigenvectors of the named method from ground state, which is in irrep *h*, to root *n* within irrep *i*.
+DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 (h) -> ROOT n (i) LEFT EIGENVECTOR ALPHA

+   The left alpha spin eigenvectors of the named method from ground state, which is in irrep *h*, to root *n*, which is in irrep *i*.
+DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 -> ROOT n LEFT EIGENVECTOR ALPHA - h TRANSITION

+   The left alpha spin eigenvectors of the named method from ground state to root *n*, and the transition is of irrep *h*.
+DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 -> ROOT n LEFT EIGENVECTOR BETA

+   The left beta spin eigenvectors of the named method from ground state to root *n*.
+DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 (IN h) -> ROOT n (IN i) LEFT EIGENVECTOR BETA

+   The left beta spin eigenvectors of the named method from ground state, which is in irrep *h*, to root *n* within irrep *i*.
+DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 (h) -> ROOT n (i) LEFT EIGENVECTOR BETA

+   The left beta spin eigenvectors of the named method from ground state, which is in irrep *h*, to root *n*, which is in irrep *i*.
+DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 -> ROOT n LEFT EIGENVECTOR BETA - h TRANSITION

+   The left beta spin eigenvectors of the named method from ground state to root *n*, and the transition is of irrep *h*.
+DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 -> ROOT n RIGHT EIGENVECTOR ALPHA

+   The right alpha spin eigenvectors of the named method from ground state to root *n*.
+DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 (IN h) -> ROOT n (IN i) RIGHT EIGENVECTOR ALPHA

+   The right alpha spin eigenvectors of the named method from ground state, which is in irrep *h*, to root *n* within irrep *i*.
+DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 (h) -> ROOT n (i) RIGHT EIGENVECTOR ALPHA

+   The right alpha spin eigenvectors of the named method from ground state, which is in irrep *h*, to root *n*, which is in irrep *i*.
+DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 -> ROOT n RIGHT EIGENVECTOR ALPHA - h TRANSITION

+   The right alpha spin eigenvectors of the named method from ground state to root *n*, and the transition is of irrep *h*.
+DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 -> ROOT n RIGHT EIGENVECTOR BETA

+   The right beta spin eigenvectors of the named method from ground state to root *n*.
+DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 (IN h) -> ROOT n (IN i) RIGHT EIGENVECTOR BETA

+   The right beta spin eigenvectors of the named method from ground state, which is in irrep *h*, to root *n* within irrep *i*.
+DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 (h) -> ROOT n (i) RIGHT EIGENVECTOR BETA

+   The right beta spin eigenvectors of the named method from ground state, which is in irrep *h*, to root *n*, which is in irrep *i*.
+DFT functional labeled if canonical.

+.. psivar:: TD-fctl ROOT 0 -> ROOT n RIGHT EIGENVECTOR BETA - h TRANSITION

+   The right alpha and beta spin eigenvectors of the named method from ground state to root *n*, and the transition is of irrep *h*.
+DFT functional labeled if canonical.

 .. psivar:: THERMAL ENERGY